 - Help reduce opioid use disorder and overdose

-To learn more about pharmacological considerations for pregnant women, neonatal opioid withdrawal syndrome, guidelines for prescribing opioids, managing acute dental pain, and guidelines for discharging women with prescriptions, view this document.
+View this document (PDF) to learn more about pharmacological considerations for pregnant women, neonatal opioid withdrawal syndrome, guidelines for prescribing opioids, managing acute dental pain, and guidelines for discharging women with prescriptions.

 Illinois Prescription Monitoring Program (ILPMP)

 Those who are prescribing opioids are encouraged to use the Illinois Prescription Monitoring Program (ILPMP).
-The ILPMP collects information on controlled substance prescriptions dispensed in Illinois.
-The ILPMP website allows prescribers and dispensers to view a current or prospective patient’s prescription history.
+The ILPMP collects information on controlled substance prescriptions dispensed in Illinois and allows prescribers and dispensers to view a current or prospective patient’s prescription history.

 All prescribers of controlled substances can access the database free of charge.
 According to the CDC, "most fatal overdoses were associated with patients receiving opioids from multiple prescribers and/or with patients receiving high total daily opioid dosages."
 The ILPMP helps prescribers determine if a patient is receiving opioid prescriptions from multiple providers, and assess the risk of overdose in patients who are receiving high doses of opioids or sedating medications such as benzodiazepines.